Escalator etiquette: Efficiency studies and trials

-A 2002 study of escalator capacity on the London Underground found that the proportion of passengers who walk decreases as escalator height increases, ranging from approximately 53-61% on the shortest escalators studies (7-8 meters) to 44% on the tallest (23 meters).
-The study’s linear trend lines intersect at a height of 18.43 meters, indicating that below this height, allowing walking on one side increases capacity, while above it, the effect is predicted to reverse.
+A 2002 study of escalator capacity on the London Underground found that the proportion of passengers who walk decreases as escalator height increases, ranging from approximately 53-61% on the shortest escalators studied (7-8 meters) to 44% on the tallest (23 meters).
+The study’s linear trend lines intersect at a height of 18.43 meters, indicating that below this height, allowing walking on one side increases capacity, while for taller escalators, the effect is predicted to reverse.

 In November-December 2015, Transport for London conducted a three-week trial at Holborn station to test whether encouraging passengers to stand on both sides of escalators could increase capacity during peak hours.
+The trial was conducted as part of a broader Escalator Passenger Safety Strategy testing safety initiatives across the London Underground network, where 40% of all customer injuries occur on escalators, and was listed under "Other Initiatives under development" rather than as a primary safety initiative.
 The trial required significant intervention, including personnel with megaphones and undercover staff physically blocking the walking side to enforce compliance.

-The trial reported a 30% increase in throughput when comparing one escalator configured for normal use versus standing-only, though this occurred during a period when services disruptions and the reopening of a nearby station affected passenger volumes.
+During week 2 of the trial, when two escalators were designated standing-only while a third remained normal use, passengers began to migrate to the normal escalator in order to walk.
+In week 3, all three escalators were made standing-only.
+The trial reported a 30% increase in throughput when comparing one escalator configured for normal use versus standing-only, though this occurred during a period when service disruptions and the reopening of a nearby station affected passenger volumes.
 Customer behavior reverted to normal immediately after staff enforcement ended, with 13 formal complaints received from approximately 130,000 affected passengers, though staff reported widespread verbal resistance and non-compliance.

+Following the trial, Transport for London acknowledged that while it proved the theoretical concept of improving customer flows, it "was limited in establishing the original aims of the experiment", noting that customers "reverted to the behavioural norm" once staff enforcement was withdrawn and that the trial "did not prove we could influence customer behaviour sustainably without significant resources present".